EmaChini/aamas2025/validation/CPI_generation/README.md

 ## Description
-This repository contains code and resources for generating synthetic data as described in the validation section in the paper.
+This repository contains the code and resources for generating synthetic data as described in the validation section of the paper.
-Here running all the main file it will be possible to recreate all the syntetic dataset used in the validation.
-The  `CPIs` folder will contain all the BPMN+CPIs used in the validation.
-However, note that the BPMN+CPIs are generated randomly within the complexity class (i.e., it does not change the values ).
+By executing the main file, it is possible to reproduce all the synthetic datasets used in the validation.
+The `CPIs` folder contains all the BPMN+CPI models employed in the experiments.
+It should be noted, however, that the BPMN+CPI models are generated randomly within their respective complexity classes (i.e., the values of MNXN and MIX remain fixed, while the processes are generated randomly within the same complexity class).

 ## Prerequisites